 - Tsui, A.B.M.
-(Forthcoming).
+(2014).
 English as lingua franca on campus: Cultural integration or segregation?
-In N. Murray & A. Scarino (Eds.), Dynamic ecologies of languages education in the Asia-Pacific region: Developments, issues and challenges.
+In N. Murray & A. Scarino (Eds.), Dynamic ecologies of languages education in the Asia-Pacific region: Developments, issues and challenges (pp. 75-93).
 New York: Springer.

 - Lam, H.C. & Tsui, A.B.M.
 (2013).
 Awareness of orthographic structure in children's learning of Chinese characters.
 Contemporary Educational Research Quarterly, 21(3), 83-111.

 - Lam, H.C. & Tsui, A.B.M.
 (2013).
 Drawing on the variation theory to enhance students' learning of Chinese characters.

 - Tsui, A.B.M.
 (2012).
 Transforming Student Learning: Undergraduate curriculum reform at The University of Hong Kong.
 In P. Blackmore & C. Kandiko (Eds.), Strategic Curriculum Change: Global Trends in Universities (pp. 62-72).
 London, U.K.: Routledge.

 - Tsui, A.B.M.
 (2012).
 Language and Education in Asia.
 In J. A. Banks (Ed.), Encyclopaedia of Diversity in Education (Vol. 3, pp.1319-1323).
 USA: Sage.